BetUS

-BetUS.com.pa is a privately held online gambling company offering sports betting, casino games, and horse racing.
-As of October 2020, BetUS is an A-rated sportsbook on SportsBookAdvisor.com.
+BetUS is a privately held online gambling company offering sports betting, esports betting, casino games, and horse racing.

 Products

-The company accepts bets on sports and horse racing, and operates a casino.
+The company accepts bets on sports, e-sports and horse racing, and operates a casino.
 Games can be played as instant play using a web browser.

 Proposition wagers

 BetUS offers so-called proposition wagers on current events, celebrities, reality TV and politics.
 It made headlines by offering odds on the effects of global warming and whether the world will end on 06/06/06.

 Services

-BetUS operates m.betus.com.pa, which is a mobile platform of the site.
-On the mobile site, players can submit sportsbook wagers as well as access the BetUS mobile casino.
+BetUS operates through their website, which is a mobile platform for the site.
+On the mobile site, players can submit sports book wagers as well as access the BetUS mobile casino.

-Live wagering is another service offered by the bookmaker.
-Live wagering allows players to bet on a sporting event as it occurs.
+Live wagering is another service offered by the bookmaker, allowing players to bet on a sporting event as it occurs.
 Wagering is paused during critical moments and resumed when the action on the playing field is more neutral.